gagandeep2998/turtle-racing/README.md

     ![race](https://user-images.githubusercontent.com/37327434/174431184-5f4424ac-cfea-4216-a354-f776b66eaba2.png)

- * As soon as any turtle hits the end line you will result of the race.
+ * As soon as any turtle hits the end line you will see the result of the race.

       ![result](https://user-images.githubusercontent.com/37327434/174431272-087dc7ca-d6ef-40e3-a7b4-cd8e13c73686.png)